Sign PDF on Mac

 - You want a consistent signing experience across Mac, Windows, and mobile

-- You need to upload an existing signature image (company stamp, scanned signature)
+- You want to upload an existing signature image (company stamp, scanned signature)

 - Open SigPDF in Safari, Chrome, or any browser on your Mac